What Does Water Resistant Mean exactly for a Sports Watch?

 1/ Think before I jump in

 We strongly advise that before engaging in activities that could subject your watch to extraordinary stress like temperature shocks from hot to colder water, team sports, jumping into water from more then 3 feet/1 meter, deep diving, big wave surfing, etc. you are advised to remove your watch.
+Water pressure can also have an impact as it will increase the need for ingress protection.

 2/ Quick check before fun begins